 Students in all grades participate in field trips.
 These trips may require bus transportation.
 The field trips are carefully selected by the instructional staff to enhance and enrich students' learning.
-Some of the field trip expense may be covered by a special subsidy provided by our STRIDE Academy Fundraisers.
+Some of the field trip expenses may be covered by a special subsidy provided by our STRIDE Academy Fundraisers.
 Parents may be asked to help cover the field trip cost.
 In special cases, arrangements may be made to help reduce costs to parents.
 Field trip scholarships are available upon request through the school administrator.
-No child will be denied participation because of finances.
-STRIDE Academy uniforms will be worn during field trips.
+No child will be denied participation because of finances..